Goldman Sachs Maintains Verisk Analytics (VRSK) Neutral Recommendation

 What is the Fund Sentiment?

 There are 1606 funds or institutions reporting positions in Verisk Analytics.
-This is an increase of 18 owner(s) or 1.13% in the last quarter.
-Average portfolio weight of all funds dedicated to VRSK is 0.33%, an increase of 7.57%.
-Total shares owned by institutions decreased in the last three months by 6.05% to 164,071K shares.
+This is an increase of 21 owner(s) or 1.32% in the last quarter.
+Average portfolio weight of all funds dedicated to VRSK is 0.33%, an increase of 6.90%.
+Total shares owned by institutions increased in the last three months by 272.48% to 650,477K shares.
 The put/call ratio of VRSK is 0.23, indicating a bullish outlook.

 What are Other Shareholders Doing?